-The NIGC is committed to monitoring and improving its services provided under each strategic goal.
-This is accomplished through the evaluation of the performance of these services in achieving its objectives.
-Progress in achieving the performance measures is presented annually in the NIGC's Budget Justifications which includes a section for the Annual Performance Report.
+The NIGC is committed to monitoring and improving its services.
+This is accomplished through the evaluation of the performance of these services in achieving the Agency's strategic goals and objectives.
+Progress in achieving the performance measures is presented annually in the NIGC's Budget Justifications, which includes a section for the Annual Performance Report.
+Strategic Goal 1: Gamesmanship - Protect against anything that amounts to gamesmanship on the backs of tribes through meaningful communication, training, and technical assistance, and utilizing the NIGC's enforcement authorities when necessary to maintain the integrity of the Indian gaming industry

-Gamesmanship

-Strategic Goal 1: Gamesmanship - Protect against anything that amounts to gamesmanship on the backs of tribes through meaningful communication, training, and technical assistance, and utilizing the NIGC's enforcement authorities when necessary

 The NIGC has identified "gamesmanship" as a tactic by non-tribal governmental interests to manipulate business, professional, and employment relationships associated with Indian gaming operations to further their own interests at the expense of the tribal gaming operation and the tribal government.
-Gamesmanship often results in a third-party and the tribal government violating IGRA, NIGC regulations, or the tribal gaming ordinance.
+Gamesmanship often results in a third party and the tribal government violating IGRA, NIGC regulations, or the tribal gaming ordinance.